jluu8080/Final-Project/README.md

 # Problems
-Jason - main branch - (Fixed) Day Displacement
+Jason - main branch - (Fixed) Day Displacement & re-did printing for hours.
 Start Date: 4/6 at 2:10 AM
 End Date: 4/6 at 2:13 AM

 Description:
 Kloe's printing out for days were displaced a bit, so I fixed it by adding "/t"s with days inside the array and made the for loop for to "print from i = 0; i<daysOfTheWeek.length", to have it print from the array's length this time instead of hardcoding the value.
 Just a minor update.
+I also re-did Kloe's portion for printing hours, I used an array hardcoded the values and used a for-loop to print them along with empty activity spaces

 # Features